Skip to content

 We consider this approach to be the default for defining models.

-Hitchy ODM is tightly integrated with Hitchy by means of meeting the latter one's conventions on how to declare server-side models.
+Hitchy's document-oriented database is tightly integrated with Hitchy by means of meeting the latter one's conventions on how to declare server-side models.
 That's why defining a model basically works just by adding a Javascript file in folder api/models of your Hitchy-based project.
 For example, by creating file api/models/user.js you are implicitly defining to have a user model named User.

 Any such file is assumed to expose the definition of another model.
 This is possible by sticking with the following pattern: